AugustNagro/augustnagro.github.io/_posts/2021-9-20-scala-for-loop.md

     }
 {% endhighlight %}

-Numbers are being boxed, Early Return is implemented by throwing Exceptions, and because x is in an outer scope, the second foreach lambdas is capturing, which generates an anonymous class.
+Numbers are being boxed, Early Return is implemented by throwing Exceptions, and because x is in an outer scope, the second foreach lambda is capturing, which generates an anonymous class.

 The performance is good with `while`; the byte code looks exactly like the source.
 But it's hard to read.